-6.30am to 6.00pm

-For details on fees, visit the College website www.stcolumba.sa.edu.au/college-services/oshc or call OSHC on 8254 0603 or 0408 840 106.
+Accounts are prepared on a weekly basis and are billed for the previous week.
+Accounts are emailed to all families.
+For details on fees, visit our website: www.stcolumba.sa.edu.au/services/out-of-schoolhours-care or call OSHC on 8254 0603 or 0408 840 106.